reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 Using a script already increases reproducibility quite a bit.
 We can take this script, transfer it to a different folder or computer and run it again to generate the final output ``lower1.txt``.
 If we were to run it on the same input files again we would get the same output.

-However, there are several potential pitfalls to keep in mind.
-One problem with an approach like this is that for complex analyses such a script can quickly become hard to understand.
+However, there are several potential pitfalls to keep in mind: One problem with an approach like this is that for complex analyses such a script can quickly become hard to understand.
 A solution would be to create different scripts (eg. for our test case ``step-1-get-input-files.sh step-2-combine-files.sh step-3-convert-to-lower.sh``).
 This would help to detect errors and make the code easier to understand because each script only contains code for a single part of the analysis.

 Another problem is that if you run a script again (on purpose or by accident) the script will recreate all results regardless of it is necessary or not.
 Why is this relevant?
 For one, complex bioinformatic analyses can take a significant amount of time and computational resources.
 Another aspect is that in many cases it is simply not necessary to recreate results.
 Only when input files or parameters change you will want to rerun an analysis.
 However, in large-scale projects with thousands of input and output files it is impossible to keep track which files could have changed.
 To address these issues (and more which we will see below) workflow management systems have been developed.
 We will now implement our simple test workflow using different workflow managers.